ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

     A DataFed ``task`` may itself contain / be responsible for several Globus file transfers.

-As the structure of the ``dataGet()`` function call suggests, one could request several Data Records or Data Collections (themselves containing thousands of Data Records or even Collections) be downloaded, regardless of their location (several DataFed data repositories spread across the world in multiple institutions / continents).
+As the structure of the ``dataGet()`` function call suggests, one could request that several Data Records or Data Collections (themselves containing thousands of Data Records or even Collections) be downloaded, regardless of their location (several DataFed data repositories spread across the world in multiple institutions / continents).
 In this case, the ``task`` would be a composite of several Globus data transfers.